By Michael Lanza

-See all of this blog’s stories about backpacking in Yosemite, the High Sierra, the JMT, and Sequoia-Kings Canyon national parks.
+See all of this blog’s stories about backpacking in Yosemite, the High Sierra, and Sequoia-Kings Canyon national parks.
 Most of those stories require a paid subscription to The Big Outside to read in full, including my tips and information on planning each hike.
 See also my expert e-guides to multi-day hikes in Yosemite and other parks.

 I’ve helped many readers plan backpacking trips in Yosemite, Sequoia, on the John Muir Trail, and throughout the High Sierra, answering all of their questions (and many they didn’t think to ask) and customizing an itinerary ideal for them.
-See my Custom Trip Planning page to learn how I can help you and read dozens of comments from others who’ve received my custom trip planning.
+See my Custom Trip Planning page to learn how I can help you and read scores of comments from others who’ve received my custom trip planning.

 Click on any photo to read about that trip.
 Please share any thoughts or questions about this story, or your own tips, in the comments section at the bottom of this story.
 I try to respond to all comments.

 See “10 Great John Muir Trail Section Hikes.”

 Apply As Soon As Possible, Months in Advance